expretio/capnp-maven-plugin/README.md

 todo

-Example - Compile all schemas
+Example - Compile selected schemas
 ----------------------------------

-The simplest configuration will compile all schemas definition files in schema directory.

-#### Short form
+Use `schemas` to explicity specify which schema to be compiled.

 ```xml
 <plugin>